ROCm/ROCmValidationSuite/docs/install/installation.rst

 ..
 Note::

-    RVS is getting packaged as part of ROCm release starting from 3.0.
+    RVS is packaged as part of ROCm release starting from 3.0.
 You can install the pre-compiled package as indicated below.
-Ensure Prerequisites, ROCm stack, rocblas and rocm-smi-lib64 are already installed.
+Ensure prerequisites, ROCm stack, rocblas and rocm-smi-lib64 are already installed.

 6. Install package packaged with ROCm release.